x-xxoa/synapsea/README.md

 ## License

-This library is licensed under the GNU GPL v3, see [License](https://www.gnu.org/licenses/gpl-3.0.en.html) for details.
+This library is licensed under the [MIT License](https://www.opensource.org/license/mit).

 ## Also